 One Who Helps

 An escaped thrall shelters from a cruel Norse winter in the home of an outcast healer.
-This short story first appeared in Fiction on the Web.
+First appeared in Fiction on the Web.

 Sideshow